 Skip to main content

-Azuma House, the first home designed by Tadao Ando
+Azuma House, the First Home Designed by Tadao Ando

-Inside these concrete walls, the house hides an interior open-air garden.
-It separates two halves of the home and is the source of light for the entire house.
+But inside these concrete walls, the house hides an interior open-air garden.
+It separates the two halves of the home and is the source of light for the entire house.
 The opening in the roof even lets the rain water the inner garden.
 No electric lighting is needed during the day; the house is designed to be illuminated by daylight from the opening in the roof.
 And when it’s cold?
 It is necessary to put on another layer of clothes, because the house does not benefit from heating.
-This was Ando’s daring concept, trading convenience for life in close relationship with nature.
+This was Ando’s daring concept, trading convenience for life in a close relationship with nature.

 Such an unconventional approach surprised the Japanese architectural community, and in 1979 he was awarded the Annual Prize of Architectural Institute of Japan for his work on the Azuma House.